nmaswood/DeepGenderDetector/README.md

 # Gender Detector

-I have 30,000 > data points of actors from imdb and their gender.
-I want to see if I can use this data to build a tool that identify the gender of an arbitary name.
+I scraped the names and genders of 50,000 thousand people from IMDB.
+Using this Data I want to accurately guess a person's gender given their name.

 ##  Access the Data

-In order to read the data as a list of tuples<name, gender>
+In order to process/ read the data as a pandas pd

 ```python
 from data import People

 name_gender_data = People.read()
 ```